Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 Space stations are no longer science fiction.
 The ISS has been host to over 330 men and women from 17 countries since its inauguration in 1998.
-How much to we really know about space?
+How much do we know about space?

-We’re off to the space station, strapped into a luxury ‘space tourism’ shuttle such as Sir Richard Branson’s Virgin Galactic or some other spacecraft that might win the X-Prize.
-While we stare into the view screens at our seat, which give us images of our journey as well as access the digital library of the universe, we think about the actual exploration of space and the discoveries we have made.
+We’re off to the space station, strapped into a luxury space tourism shuttle such as Sir Richard Branson’s Virgin Galactic or some other spacecraft that might win the X-Prize.
+While we stare into the view screens at our seat, which gives us images of our journey as well as access to the digital library of the universe, we think about the actual exploration of space and the discoveries we have made.

 There are two private inflatable space modules, Genesis I and Genesis II, currently in orbit around the Earth following their 2006 and 2007 launch, respectively, by the private American firm Bigelow Aerospace.

 The international orbital laboratory opens its doors ‘so to speak’ so that visitors can see the real-life of the ISS—24 hours in space.
 The front end of the ISS, which houses the space shuttle docking hatch, displays the flags of the fifteen nations involved in creating this monument to international cooperation.